Mohun Bagan’s Ashutosh Mehta sidelined for a week with injury | Goal.com

 In Mehta’s absence his former teammate at Aizawl FC, Lalram Chullova, is all set to make his Mohun Bagan debut against BSS Sporting Club.
 Chullova, after spending two seasons at East Bengal, jumped ships and joined Mohun Bagan this year.

-Chullova had officially signed for the club after the commencement of the Durand Cup and hence he was not eligible for selection in the century-old.
+Chullova had officially signed for the club after the commencement of the Durand Cup and hence he was not eligible for selection in the century-old tournament.
 But the Mizo full-back has been registered for CFL and is likely to make his debut on Wednesday.